Cybersecurity experts are reporting a rise in ransomware gangs implementing double extortion strategies.

 Egregor and Conti have been exceptionally prolific this year.
 Egregor has reportedly attained much of its success by employing splintered members from the Maze ransomware operation, which explicitly stated it had shut down back in November 2020.

-Much like legitimate software companies, groups want to hire the best people to ensure that their product is as successful as possible – unfortunately, in this case, success comes at the cost of innocent victims who find their networks have been encrypted by a ransomware attack.
+Much like legitimate software companies, groups want to hire the best people to ensure that their product is as successful as possible – unfortunately, in this case, success comes at the cost of innocent victims who find their networks have been encrypted by ransomware attacks.

-Keeping cybercriminals out of company networks is crucial to staying protected from ransomware assaults.
-Multifactor authentication on account is critical, along with rigorous update protocols that ensure security patches are applied immediately, leaving zero vulnerabilities.
+Keeping cyber criminals out of company networks is crucial to staying protected from ransomware assaults.
+Multifactor authentication on the account is critical, along with rigorous update protocols that ensure security patches are applied immediately, leaving zero vulnerabilities.
 To ensure that company data remains unusable by cybercriminals and cannot be used as collateral in blackmail schemes, encryption software is also an absolute must.